kylekeesling/kylekees/_posts/2018/2018-04-26-migrating-from-paperclip-to-activestorage.md

 Just remember to leave your Paperclip declarations on your model until after you run your rake task.

 ### Moving an Asset As-is
 In reality, you'll likely want to keep the same name, which requires us to get a little more crafty.
-In my case I have an `Organization` class with a logo.
+In my case I have an `Organization` class with a `logo`.
 We wanted to keep using that term, but in order to do so, we have to remove the Paperclip declarations from the model, otherwise would couldn't refer to all the new ActiveStorage goodness.

 {% gist 87231b253ab15b0ea99f65f755ebd576 organization.rb %}